observeinc/aws-sam-apps/docs/stack.md

-# Observe AWS Data Collection
+# Observe AWS Stack

-The Observe AWS Collection stack is designed to aggregate and forward a wide range of AWS resource data, logs, and metrics to Observe, facilitating comprehensive observability of your AWS environment.
+The Observe AWS stack is designed to aggregate and forward a wide range of AWS resource data, logs, and metrics to Observe, facilitating comprehensive observability of your AWS environment.

 ## Overview